Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for Come Together by The Beatles

-The Beatles have produced some of the most iconic (and successful) songs of all time, they left a significant mark in the landscape of popular music for that period.
-The classic British rock group is the number 1 best selling band of all time with a staggering 600 million albums sold worldwide.
+The Beatles have produced some of the most iconic (and successful) songs of all time, leaving a significant mark in the popular-music landscape.
+The classic British rock group is the number 1 best-selling band of all time, with a staggering 600 million albums sold worldwide.

-Come Together is an ideal song for a beginner to learn as it’s not difficult in terms of speed, but will introduce you to some basic techniques such as sliding.
+Come Together is an ideal song for a beginner, as it’s not difficult in terms of speed, but will introduce you to some basic techniques like sliding.
 It also allows you to cover some good ground on the bass and get you used to playing notes higher up the fretboard.
-This is helpful to newer musicians as a lot of beginner-friendly material likes to stay low down on the bass.
+This is helpful for newer musicians, since a lot of beginner-friendly material likes to stay low down on the bass.

 Seven Nation Army by The White Stripes